arpitbbhayani/concurrency-in-depth/README.md

 ### Pipeline

-- [ ] Semaphores and Pessimistic Locking in multi-threaded systems
-- [ ] Optimistic Locking and achieveing concurrency without locks
 - [ ] Atomic Operations vs Locks - Bechmark and Trade-offs
 - [ ] Concurrency is not parallelism
 - [ ] Is python really multi-threaded?